mattmasel/LiteSight/README.md

 ## Usage

-To modify the crosshair make sure you are focused on the LiteSight application and use the following hotkey combination:
+To modify the crosshair use the following hotkey combination or right click the LiteSight icon in the system tray and select Settings:

 `Ctrl+Alt+C`